CageDroneRF: A Large-Scale RF Benchmark and Toolkit for Drone Perception: CDRF: Design and Collection

 The fields in the directory name are defined as: \begin{itemize} \item \texttt{device}: The model of the drone or device being recorded. \item \texttt{status}: The operational state of the drone (e.g., hovering, flying, on the ground). \item \texttt{env}: The environment where the recording took place. \item \texttt{sdr\_gain}: The receiver gain of the SDR in dB. \item \texttt{splitter}: A flag indicating if a signal splitter was used. \item \texttt{duration\_recording}: The total duration of the recording in seconds. \item \texttt{distance}: The horizontal distance from the receiver to the drone in meters. \item \texttt{altitude}: The altitude of the drone in meters. \item \texttt{center\_freq}: The center frequency of the SDR receiver in MHz. \item \texttt{drone\_c\_freq}: The drone's transmission center frequency in MHz. \item \texttt{bw}: The signal bandwidth in MHz. \item \texttt{snr}: The estimated SNR in dB. \item \texttt{sampling\_rate}: The sampling rate of the SDR in MHz. \item \texttt{record\_dir}: The name of the directory where the recording is stored. \end{itemize}

-Fig.~\ref{fig:outdoor_spec} presents a selection of representative spectrograms from our outdoor data collection, featuring signals from various drones such as the Autel EXOII, DJI Inspire1, DJI Mavic3, and DJI Phantom3 Advanced.
-In stark contrast to the clean, isolated signals captured indoors (as seen in Fig.~\ref{fig:spec}), these outdoor spectrograms exhibit significantly higher levels of background noise and interference.
-This is visually evident from the brighter and more cluttered appearance of the spectrogram backgrounds, a direct result of the complex real-world RF environments in which the data was collected.
-The inclusion of this noisier, more challenging data is crucial for developing and validating drone detection models that are robust enough for practical, real-world deployment.
+{Fig.~\ref{fig:outdoor_spec} presents representative spectrograms from our outdoor data collection, featuring signals from the Autel EXOII, DJI Inspire1, DJI Mavic3, and DJI Phantom3 Advanced.
+In contrast to the clean, isolated signals captured indoors (Fig.~\ref{fig:spec}), these outdoor spectrograms exhibit significantly higher levels of background noise and interference, visually evident from the brighter and more cluttered backgrounds, a direct consequence of the complex real-world RF environments.
+The inclusion of such data is essential for developing and validating drone detection models robust enough for practical deployment.}